 First things first, the context.

-But hold on; context isn’t just something we observe; we witness, awaiting something to happen.
+Context isn’t just something we observe; it’s not a passive waiting game.
 We can influence context, and we do.
 New ideas, technologies, and trends don’t just adapt to context; they can actively reshape it.
 When a groundbreaking innovation or trend hits, it doesn’t just respond to existing conditions; it shifts them, creating a new reality.
 Understanding context isn’t passive; it’s about seeing where you can make an impact, where your product can change the game, and where it can build relevance in ways the market hasn’t anticipated.
 Ignore it, and you’re lost before you begin.
 Shape it, and you’re leading the way.

 Next, the Problem.

-No problem?
-No business.
+What problem is your organisation set up to solve?
+Is it a real problem?
+If you are not solving a problem, you have no business.
 It’s that simple.
 Identify the pain, understand it, and recognise it within the context.
-Validate the problem constantly and as early as possible.
+Articulate and validate the problem constantly and as early as possible.
 Don’t make sh*t up; it’ll bite you.
-If your future customers can recognise and articulate the problem just like you do, you’re golden.
-Talk to them, listen, and keep them close.

 The Solution.